wp-plugins/gravity-forms-sticky-form/readme.txt

 Sticky Form uses a new Gravity Forms hook to save the submission to the same entry rather than creating a new entry and deleting the old one.
 This makes read and starred status stick!

 #### Developers ####
 There is a fully documented version of the plugin on the <a href="https://github.com/13pixlar/gravity-forms-sticky-form">Github project page</a>.
-This plugin is Open Source and pull requests are wellcome.
+This plugin is Open Source and pull requests are welcome.

 This plugin is based on <h href="https://wordpress.org/plugins/gravity-forms-data-persistence-add-on-reloaded/">Gravity Forms Data Persistence Add-On Reloaded</a>.